dynamite: An R Package for Dynamic Multivariate Panel Models: Model fitting and posterior inference

-\end{CodeChunk} The generated \proglang{Stan} code of the model can be extracted with the method \fct{get_code} as a \class{character} string.
-This feature of geared towards advanced users who may for example need to make slight modifications to the generated code in order to adapt the model to a specific scenario that cannot be accomplished with the \pkg{dynamite} model syntax.
+The generated \proglang{Stan} code of the model can be extracted with the method \fct{get_code} as a \class{character} string.
+This feature is geared towards advanced users who may for example need to make slight modifications to the generated code in order to adapt the model to a specific scenario that cannot be accomplished with the \pkg{dynamite} model syntax.
 The generated code also contains helpful annotations describing the model blocks, parameters, and complicated code sections.
 Using the argument \code{blocks}, we can extract only specific blocks of the full model code.
-To illustrate, we extract the parameters block of the \code{gaussian_example_fit} model code as the full model code is too large to display. \begin{CodeChunk} \begin{CodeInput} R> cat(get_code(gaussian_example_fit, blocks = "parameters")) \end{CodeInput} \begin{CodeOutput} parameters { // Random group-level effects vector<lower=0>[M] sigma_nu; // standard deviations of random effects matrix[N, M] nu_raw; vector[K_fixed_y] beta_y; // Fixed coefficients matrix[K_varying_y, D] omega_y; // Spline coefficients vector<lower=0>[K_varying_y] tau_y; // SDs for the random walks real a_y; // Mean of the first time point row_vector[D - 1] omega_raw_alpha_y; // Coefficients for alpha real<lower=0> tau_alpha_y; // SD for the random walk real<lower=0> sigma_y; // SD of the normal distribution } \end{CodeOutput} \end{CodeChunk}
+To illustrate, we extract the parameters block of the \code{gaussian_example_fit} model code as the full model code is too large to display. \begin{CodeChunk} \begin{CodeInput} R> cat(get_code(gaussian_example_fit, blocks = "parameters")) \end{CodeInput} \begin{CodeOutput} parameters { // Random group-level effects vector<lower=0>[M] sigma_nu; // standard deviations of random effects matrix[N, M] nu_raw; vector[K_fixed_y] beta_y; // Fixed coefficients matrix[K_varying_y, D] omega_y; // Spline coefficients vector<lower=0>[K_varying_y] tau_y; // SDs for the random walks real a_y; // Mean of the first time point row_vector[D - 1] omega_raw_alpha_y; // Coefficients for alpha real<lower=0> tau_alpha_y; // SD for the random walk real<lower=0> sigma_y; // SD of the normal distribution } \end{CodeOutput} \end{CodeChunk} Conversely, a customized \proglang{Stan} model code can be supplied to \fct{dynamite} using the \code{custom_stan_model} argument.